 - If you are arriving on a cruise, please send name of ship and scheduled arrival time.
 It is important for me to know the name of the ship since there are multiple ships in port on some days

 - If you are staying at a hotel, arrangement will made to meet you at the hotel.

-- 4 to 6 hours (We leave it you the guest to decide)
+4 to 6 hours (We leave it to you the guest to decide)

-- Monday – Saturday.
-(Not available on Sundays and Public Holidays)
+Tuesday & Thursday (Not available on Public Holidays)

 - Guest must cancel at least 73 hours prior to schedule date of tour and small admin fee of 5% applies.

 - Cancellation 72-25 hours to the schedule date of tour , a penalty of 20% applies.